279789/ASM-First-GAS-Program/README.md

 ## 3) Questions

-1. What does the `globl _start` directive do?
+1. What does the `globl _start` directive do? .globl_start defines _start
+ as a global symbol.
+It#s needed for the linker, so that he knows where the function starts.
-2. Why do we use `rax` to specify the syscall?
+2. Why do we use `rax` to specify the syscall? %rax is used for the Kernal functions, for example %60 is used to delete the last process, wich causes to kill the actual process.
 3. What would happen if you omit the `syscall` instruction?
+The core would dump again.
 4. What is the difference between the `ld` and `as` steps?
+The "as" Step does take the asambley code and put it to machine code, wich is stored in an .o data.
+The .o file is not executable.
+The linker stepp does link a few .o files to an executable programm.

 <details>
   <summary>Hint: syscall numbers</summary>